 Loranc’s rich sepia toning endows his prints with a mysterious atmosphere, while his exquisite silver papers remind us that a contemporary artist is at work.
 His immaculate, imaginative printing of his large 4"x5" negatives combined with a rare heightened subject sensitivity, give the resultant photographs a tactile, dreamlike quality that is technically unsurpassed.
 Today Roman Loranc is carefully carving a unique and important niche in contemporary California landscape photography.

-Photography West Gallery is Roman Loranc's exclusive representative on the Monterey Peninsula and has been exhibiting his images since 1997.
+Photography West Gallery is Roman Loranc's exclusive representative on the Monterey Peninsula since 1997.

 NEW 2013 MONOGRAPH: Absolution - Fifty Photographs from Europe